 If you want to take your family out on a trip to Ladakh but they do not want to spend so many days on the road?
 Bad roads are bound to make your elders and children exhausted as well.
 This will be a great reason to not plan the trip by road and rather catch a flight to Leh.

 Not everyone in our families prefers to sit in a car all day long, vomiting and would rather prefer a clean trip where they get to look their best, especially ladies.
 One of my friends reached Ladakh by road last year along with his family, 7 days in hand.
-He spent 2 days to acclimatize 2 days for full body massage of his wife 3 days for Leh sightseeing.
-He canceled Nubra, Pangong and Tso moriri for the fear of further body massage.
+He spent 2 days acclimatizing 2 days for full body massage of his wife 3 days for Leh sightseeing.
+He canceled Nubra, Pangong, and Tso moriri for the fear of further body massage.
 I think you are not going to Ladakh to do a full body massage of your wife.

 5. The fastest way to travel to Leh Ladakh

 It takes three days to reach Leh from Delhi via Manali side with halts at Jispa, Manali and four days to come back to Delhi from Leh via Srinagar side with halts at Jammu, Srinagar, Kargil.
 This makes it seven days.
-One day is required in Leh for acclimatization.
+Minimum one day is required in Leh for acclimatization.

 6. Cost affectivity